dogweather/forkful/content/en/vba/good-coding-practices/logging.md

   \ about a program's runtime behavior to a file, console, or database.\u2026"
 lastmod: '2024-03-13T22:44:59.940170-06:00'
 model: gpt-4-0125-preview
-summary: "Logging in Visual Basic for Applications (VBA) involves recording information\
-  \ about a program's runtime behavior to a file, console, or database.\u2026"
+summary: Logging in Visual Basic for Applications (VBA) involves recording information about a program's runtime behavior to a file, console, or database.
 title: Logging
 weight: 17
 ---